ParallelMaths/parallel/pages/9-25-easter-challenges.md

 ::: problem id=7_1 marks=5
 ![](/resources/9-25-easter-challenges/7-semicircles.png){image align="right"}
-__7.1__ The diagrams show squares placed inside two identical semicircles In the lower diagram the two squares are identical.
+__7.1__ The diagrams show squares placed inside two identical semicircles.
+In the lower diagram the two squares are identical.

 What is the ratio of the areas of the two shaded regions?